NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 The continued repetitions of an assertion without offering any proof does not make it the truth!

-This is just assertion without offering any proof
+This is just wild assertion without offering any proof

 A small PC Board is soldered to some pins of the yellow connection plug